 Why is English important?

-1. Job opportunities - For many jobs in the global workforce, speaking English is a necessity.
+- Job opportunities: For many jobs in the global workforce, speaking English is a necessity.
 Learn the language and you’ll be instantly qualified for countless jobs in a variety of industries like tourism and aviation.

-2. Communication - English is an “official language” in 54 different countries including Australia, Canada, and the U.S. Learning it will enable you to effectively communicate with people from all over the world.
+- Communication: English is an “official language” in 54 different countries including Australia, Canada, and the U.S. Learning it will enable you to effectively communicate with people from all over the world.

-3. Learning opportunities - A majority of websites on the internet, news reports, and scientific studies are all published in English.
+- Learning opportunities: A majority of websites on the internet, news reports, and scientific studies are all published in English.
 Get access to the vast amount of information that is available to English-speakers.

-6. Mental health - Researchers have found that learning a second language like English can help prevent or delay signs of dementia and even Alzheimer’s disease.
+- Mental health: Researchers have found that learning a second language like English can help prevent or delay signs of dementia and even Alzheimer’s disease.

-7. Cultural diversity - Many popular movies, songs, and books are in English.
+- Cultural diversity: Many popular movies, songs, and books are in English.
 Learning the language will give you a better understanding of the culture - and you won’t have to rely on subtitles anymore!
 8. Tourism - English is often referred to as the “global language.”
 This is because no matter where you travel, it’s fairly easy to find an English-speaker nearby.

 Where can I learn English?

-There are a few different ways you can learn how to speak English, including online ESL classes, community college courses, and lessons from a private tutor.
+There are a few different options for how to learn English, including free online English classes, community college courses, and lessons from a private tutor.

 Many people choose to take ESL classes at a local community college, however this method isn’t always the most affordable or convenient.
 Most classes only meet up once a week, and you have to find your own ways to practice English in between classes.

-With online ESL classes, you have the advantage of being in a smaller group and you’ll be able to practice your skills with other students at your level.
-Conversing in English often is crucial to your success!
+Wondering how to learn English online for free?
+ESL classes online provide the advantage of being in a smaller group.
+Plus, you’ll be able to practice your skills with other students - conversing in English often is crucial to your success!

-The last option is taking lessons from a private English tutor.
+The last option is to take local lessons from a private English tutor.
 If you prefer one-on-one instruction, this may be the best route for you.
-We recommend combining classes and lessons, so you still have the helpful, group component mixed into your learning.
+We recommend combining online English classes and lessons, so you still have the helpful, group component mixed into your learning.

 Learn more about the different ways to learn English here.